What is a Stye?

 In the event that the infection subsides, but the Meibomian gland does not drain, the resulting mass is called a chalazion.
 This is essentially a dormant stye that is no longer infected, but still filled with fluid.
 This may drain on its own over time, or may need to be excised by a doctor.

 Both styes and chalazia often respond well to the application of warm, damp cloths.
 These help to loosen the clog and allow the contents to slowly drain.
-This can be repeatedly as needed for several days, and will help to shorten the life span of a stye.
+This can be repeated as needed for several days, and will help to shorten the life span of a stye.

 How To Treat A Stye